Noah Donohoe Inquest: Expert Says Teenager 'Likely' Climbed Into Culvert Before Drowning

 What's Next

-The inquest is expected to continue hearing expert evidence in the coming weeks.
-Further testimony is anticipated on the search operation, the emergency response, and other aspects of the case.
+The inquest is expected to continue hearing expert evidence in the coming weeks, with further testimony anticipated on the search operation, the emergency response, and other aspects of the case.
 The coroner will ultimately produce findings that will be scrutinised closely by Noah's family, the public, and policymakers.
+For the Donohoe family, the inquest remains the most important process in their long search for truth and accountability.